RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 * All the files are in the directory `simulation/`.
 * Directory `rkhs/` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
   - File `generate3.R` is used to generate the data used for this simulation study.
-  - File `helper.py` contains the main function which implements RKHS-TD and S-RKHS-TD.
+  - File `helpers.py` contains the main function which implements RKHS-TD and S-RKHS-TD.
+Setting `sketch = False` will run RKHS-TD, and `sketch = True` will run S-RKHS-TD.
   - Directory `setting1/` and `setting2/` contain the codes for simulation studies of RKHS-TD and S-RKHS-TD with target rank 2 and 1 respectively, including performing the decomposition and plotting the figures in the paper.
 * Directory `grkhs_poisson/` includes the files used for the simulation study involving GRKHS-TD and S-GRKHS-TD in the paper.
   - File `generate5.R` is used to generate the data used for this simulation study.